-Governance: How the Executive ensures that it makes informed decisions and properly manages its risks
+Governance: How the Authority ensures that it makes informed decisions and properly manages its risks

-The Executive has an appropriate Assurance Framework, subject to annual review to align with strategic objectives, priorities, and risks.
-This framework delineates the Executive's actions aimed at assuring the mitigation of risks to an acceptable level.
+The Authority has an appropriate Assurance Framework, subject to annual review to align with strategic objectives, priorities, and risks.
+This framework delineates the Authority's actions aimed at assuring the mitigation of risks to an acceptable level.
 The senior management team is responsible for the continuous review and updating of this framework.
 Oversight of the Assurance Framework falls under the purview of the Board of Directors and the Audit, Standards, and Risk Committee.
-The Executive has a strategic risk monitoring and reporting system that underpins the Assurance Framework, facilitating the oversight of risks, controls, and mitigations by the Board and its Committees.
-The Executive has established a sound control environment, supported by relevant policies and procedures, including those dedicated to fraud prevention.
+The Authority has a strategic risk monitoring and reporting system that underpins the Assurance Framework, facilitating the oversight of risks, controls, and mitigations by the Board and its Committees.
+The Authority has established a sound control environment, supported by relevant policies and procedures, including those dedicated to fraud prevention.
 Internal audit conducts an annual program to assess the risk of fraud, which is endorsed by the Audit, Standards, and Risk Committee.

 The Finance Business Partners exhibit a good understanding of the group budget, employing available information to identify potential financial pressures when preparing the budget.
 Their approach extends beyond the immediate fiscal year, encompassing the medium-term horizon.
 The budget model undergoes regular scrutiny by the Group Finance Director and Deputy Director throughout the business planning process and serves as the foundation for the annual budget report.
-Input from the Management Board, Transport Officers Board, and Transport and Environment Board further informs this process.
-The Executive has established effective mechanisms for setting, approving, and monitoring budgets.
+The Authority has established effective mechanisms for setting, approving, and monitoring budgets.
 The internal budgeting and monitoring process operates throughout the year, with regular reporting to various committees.
 Board reports encompass a spectrum of non-financial management information pertaining to key performance areas.
 Quarterly reports to the Board provide insights into progress against budget, explanations of variances, and proposals for mitigating actions, all subject to approval.